fogleman/mol/README.md

 Select a result and click `Download > 3D Conformer > SDF`.

 There are also several examples in the `examples` folder.

+## How it Works

+`mol` uses another library I created called `ln`. `ln` is a 3D vector renderer that works somewhat like a ray tracer. `mol` simply constructs spheres and cylinders in the right places and uses `ln` to render.